tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/概览_intl_en.md

 </tbody></table>

 **Switch the billing mode**
 If the current billing mode is daily billing, you can click **Switch** in the **Yesterday's Traffic Usage** statistical item to view the billing mode switch reminder.
 Click **OK** to switch the billing mode.
-For more information on billing mode switch, please see [Billing Mode Change](https://intl.cloud.tencent.com/document/product/267/30411).
+For more information on billing mode switch, please see [Changing Billing Mode](https://intl.cloud.tencent.com/document/product/267/30411).

 For more information, see [LVB Pricing](https://intl.cloud.tencent.com/document/product/267/2819).